Mozambique tilapia: Communication and aggression

-Urine in Mozambique tilapias, like many freshwater fish species, acts as a vector for communication amongst individuals.
+The urine of Mozambique tilapias, like many freshwater fish species, acts as a vector for communication amongst individuals.
 Hormones and pheromones released with urine by the fish often affect the behavior and physiology of the opposite sex.
 Dominant males signal females through the use of a urinary odorant.
 Further studies have suggested that females respond to the ratio of chemicals within the urine, as opposed to the odor itself.
 Nevertheless, females are known to be able to distinguish between hierarchical rank and dominant vs. subordinate males through chemicals in urine.

 Urinary pheromones also play a part in male – male interaction for Mozambique tilapias.
 Studies have shown that male aggression is highly correlated with increased urination.
 Symmetrical aggression between males resulted in an increase in the release of urination frequency.
 Dominant males both store and release more potent urine during agonistic interactions.
-Thus, both the initial stage of lek formation and the maintenance of social hierarchy may highly depend on the males’ varying urinary output.
+Thus, both the initial stage of lek formation and the maintenance of social hierarchy may highly depend on the males' varying urinary output.

 Aggression amongst males usually involve a typical sequence of visual, acoustic, and tactile signals that eventually escalates to physical confrontation if no resolution is reached.
 Usually, conflict ends before physical aggression as fights are both costly and risky.
 Bodily damage may impede an individual's ability to find a mate in the future.
 In order to prevent cheating, in which individual may fake his own fitness, these aggressive rituals incur significant energetic costs.
 Thus, cheating is prevented by the sheer fact that the costs of initiating a ritual often outweigh the benefits of cheating.
 In this regard, differences between individuals in endurance plays a critical role in resolving the winner and the loser.